 - South Africa - Sur Africa (Soor A-fri-ka)

-Paracetamol can be found in all pharmacies in Spain.
-Look out for the illuminated green cross outside buildings.
-Note that the Spanish tend to take higher doses of paracetamol than in most countries, with 1g (that's 1000mg!) not uncommon.
-Ask for a lower dosage (200mg or 500mg should be available).
+Paracetamol can be found in all pharmacies (look for the illuminated green cross) in Spain.
+Note that the Spanish tend to take higher doses of paracetamol than in most countries, with one gram (that's 1000 milligrams) not uncommon.
+Ask for a lower dosage (200 mg or 500 mg).

 Another common drug with a different name outside the US is albuterol, which is called salbutamol in most countries.